 It makes sense that the longer your event runs, the more it will cost.
 A four-hour party will be less expensive to secure than a three-day conference.
 But it’s not just about the total hours.
 The time of day is also a key consideration.
 An event that runs late into the night typically requires a heightened level of alertness and may come with higher hourly rates.
 Multi-day events also require careful logistical planning to ensure guards are fresh and attentive throughout their shifts.
 We work with your schedule to provide consistent, reliable coverage from the moment your first guest arrives until the last one leaves.

-Required Guard Experience and Training
+The Role of Guard Experience and Training

 Not all security guards are the same, and their level of experience and training will influence the hourly rate.
 You might need unarmed guards for general crowd control, or you may require highly trained armed security guards for an event with high-value assets or VIPs.
 Officers with backgrounds in law enforcement or the military bring a specialized skill set that is invaluable in high-stakes situations.
 If your event includes dignitaries or celebrities, you may also need agents with specific training in executive security to provide close protection.
 The higher the skill requirement, the more you can expect to invest in your team’s expertise.